sitraka-/decolonial-futures/design-as-cosmological-expression.md

     - Hello, my name is Sitraka Rakotoniaina,<br>
     - I am an Artist, designer originally from Madagascar and currently living and working in London.<br>
     - I'm in my 2nd year of PhD so still sort of early in the process, and things are a bit scattered everywhere. <br>
-    - Going to read few bits and pieces sequenced in this presentation.
-My aim is to do 20 min talking max then show some projects and have a conversation about those. <br>
+    - Going to read few bits and pieces sequenced in this presentation, so at least we have some kind of context or reason.
+My aim is to do 20 min talking max then show some projects and have a conversation about those, if you don't mind. <br>
     - My PhD is about speculative cosmologies, cosmic simulation as critical design practice.
 Cosmic as in meaning making, worldview and cultural imagination<br>
     How imagining new cosmologies explored through simulations can inform and guide us in engaging with the unknown, in making room for otherness, and difference?<br><br>
-    And what I'm presenting today is the part that looks at how design acts as an instrument of cosmological expression, a way of materialising worldviews, shaping what is thinkable, and structuring how reality is experienced.<br><br>I’m interested in how it gives form to ideas, values, and systems—how it embeds imaginaries into tools, infrastructures, gestures, and environments.
-The projects I’ll be sharing explore that idea through sound, perception, movement, and machine learning—where design operates between speculation and material constraint.
+    And what I'm presenting today is the part that looks at how design acts as an instrument of cosmological expression, a way of materialising worldviews, shaping what is thinkable, and structuring how reality is experienced.<br><br>I’m interested in how design gives form to ideas, values, and systems—how it embeds imaginaries into tools, infrastructures, gestures, and environments.
+The projects I’ll be sharing explore that idea through sound, movement, machine perception and machine learning—where design operates between speculation and material constraint.
   </aside>
 </section>